 For employees, instead of having to settle for a one-size-group plan, they can choose the plan they want.
 If they leave the company, they don't lose their insurance.
 They'll take it with them.

-Ready to reimburse your employees tax-free for health insurance?
+Want to reimburse your employees tax-free for health insurance?

 Setting up an ICHRA is a snap and monthly administration is quick and painless, especially when you use a third party HRA administrator like Take Command.
 We take care of compliance, reporting, onboarding employees and documents needed for tax time.